laher/goxc/README.md

  * v0.2.2: filling in support for multiple artifact types & multiple tasks (as supported in json config)
  * v0.2.0-0.2.2: Config file for setting up default settings.
 Preferably json.
 Support use of local overrides file (my.xxx.json).
 Similar to Chrome extensions or npm packages?
 See [issue 3](https://github.com/laher/goxc/issues/3)
  * v0.2.2: write config with -wc
+ * v0.3.0: default config for '-t' is now $HOME/.goxc.json.
+See issue 3 again.
+A few small API changes cause a minor version increase.

 See also
 --------